NuGet/NuGetDocs/site/Docs/Reference/Packages-in-Visual-Studio-Templates.markdown

     the [`ID` attribute](http://msdn.microsoft.com/en-us/library/dd393688.aspx) in
     the extension’s vsixmanifest file).

+2. Add your nupkg files as [custom extension content](http://msdn.microsoft.com/en-us/library/dd393737.aspx):
+    <pre><code>&lt;CustomExtension Type="Moq.4.0.10827.nupkg"&gt;
+              packages/Moq.4.0.10827.nupkg&lt;/CustomExtension&gt;
+    ...
+    </code></pre>
-You need to add your nupkg files as [custom extension content](http://msdn.microsoft.com/en-us/library/dd393737.aspx) and ensure that they are located under a folder called `Packages` within the VSIX package.
+    Ensure that they are located under a folder called `Packages` within the VSIX package.

 You can place the nupkg files in the same VSIX as your project templates or you can have the packages be located in a separate VSIX if that makes more sense for your scenario (just note that you should not reference VSIXs you do not have control over since they could change in the future and your